Books

 – Bell, M., Faire, L. ‘Germs, genes and postcolonial geographies: reading the return of tuberculosis to Leicester’, UK, 2001‘.
 Cultural Geographies 2006.

-– with Rhadhika, G., Mor, S., Viney, M., Hodobo, T., Lello, J. and 16 others ‘A One Health Approach to Child Stunting: Evidence and Research Agenda‘.
+– Rhadhika, G., Mor, S., Viney, M., Hodobo, T., Lello, J. and 16 others ‘A One Health Approach to Child Stunting: Evidence and Research Agenda‘.
 American Journal of Tropical Medicine and Hygiene 2021

 – with Taylor, S. ‘Global health geographies’, in Crooks, V.A., Andrews, G.J., Pearce, J. (Eds) Routledge Handbook of Health Geography.
 2018